ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ### Operation modes

 This submodule works with different [block cipher modes of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
-To choose one of them, you should pass the `mode` parameter a string with the same format as OpenSSL and Node use.
-You can take a look at them by running `openssl list -cipher-algorithms`.

-In Node, any mode that its OpenSSL version supports can be used.

-In the browser, we test it to work with the modes that are normally used in Ethereum libraries and applications.
-Those are `aes-128-ctr`, `aes-126-cbc`, and `aes-256-cbc`, but other modes may work.
+If you are using this module in a new application, we recommend using the default.

+While this module may work with any mode supported by OpenSSL, we only test it with `aes-128-ctr`, `aes-128-cbc`, and `aes-256-cbc`.
+If you use another module a warning will be printed in the console.

+We only recommend using `aes-128-cbc` and `aes-256-cbc` to decrypt already encrypted data.

 ### Padding plaintext messages